 Emergent Citizenships

 Emergent Citizenships names the practices through which people secure recognition and belonging on their own terms.
-Based on more than thirty months of ethnographic and archival research, this book examines how Mapuche and Chilean neighbors in working-class neighborhoods of Santiago cultivate forms of lived democracy.
+Based on more than thirty months of ethnographic and archival research, this monograph examines how Mapuche and Chilean neighbors in working-class Santiago cultivate forms of democratic life that exceed legal citizenship, electoral participation, and demands for future institutional reform.

-Emergent Citizenships argues that democracy is not only institutional but lived—an ongoing and unfinished process sustained through everyday forms of cooperation, care, and conviviality.
+Emergent Citizenships argues that democracy is not only institutional but lived—an ongoing and unfinished process sustained through everyday practices of care, pedagogy, and conviviality.